 If you are going to survive a bumpy ride, it is imperative that your seat belt hold.
 The psalmist understood this.
 Long before days of flight, the singer of God songs had his own restless ride -- and survived it.
 You can too when you do what he did: seek God, remember how he has come through in the past, and keep walking with him even when you don't see his footprints.

-Trouble was the name of the singer's companion.
-You've walked with that unwelcome guest, haven't you?
+"Trouble" was the singer's companion.
+You have walked with that unwelcome guest haven't you?
 He is an antagonist with a thousand strategies: discouragement, frustration, hardship, and doubt, to name a few.
 Sometimes he mounts a whispering campaign: "God has abandoned you!"

 The psalmist was no stranger to Trouble's intrusion, but the singer knew the tactic that righted his heart and strengthened his resolve: He stretched out his hands to God in prayer.

 Too often I will try anything, but prayer.
-I'll work harder, plan better, stay up longer, pull someone to my side to help.
-It is not that any of that is bad, it just isn't best.
+I'll work harder, plan better, stay up longer, or call on an expert for help.
+None of those strategies are bad, they're just not best.
 A friend shared with me this piece from the pen of A.C.
 Dixon:

 When we rely upon organization